15 Top-Rated Things to Do in Fort Bragg, CA

 3. Noyo Headlands Park

 The stunning coastline and sunset-watching spots in Noyo Headlands Park were only recently opened to the public in 2015.
-Formerly private property belonging to a lumber mill, the Noyo Headlands Coastal Trail connects to the surrounding state and city parks for extended bike ride opportunities.
-Numerous park benches and rest spots line the park and trail, providing a great place to watch gray whales migrate next to the shore in winter.
+Prior to that, the parkland was formerly private property belonging to a lumber mill.
+Today, several park benches and rest spots line the park and trail, providing a great place to watch gray whales migrate next to the shore in winter.

 5. The Skunk Train